-Avantor's policies and applicable securities laws prohibit buying or selling a company's securities (including stock, options, debt securities, derivatives, etc.) based on material non-public information or providing such information to others so that they may buy or sell a company's securities.
-Avantor's policy applies to associates, directors, consultants, and contractors, as well as their family members and other members of their household.
+Avantor's policies and applicable securities laws prohibit buying or selling securities (including stock, options, debt securities, derivatives, etc.) based on material non-public information or providing such information to others so that they may buy or sell securities.
+Avantor's policy applies to Avantor's securities and the securities of companies we do business with, and to Avantor associates, directors, consultants, and contractors, as well as their family members and other members of their household.